sccn/labstreaminglayer/docs/dev/lib_dev.rst

 Before attempting to build liblsl, please make sure you have configured your :doc:`build_env`.

-This part of the guide describes the process of building liblsl from source for Windows, Mac OS X, and Linux.
-Since liblsl is cross-platform (it is written in standard C++ and uses some boost libraries), this process should be pretty straightforward.
+This part of the guide describes the process of building liblsl from source for Windows, Mac OS, and Linux.
+Since liblsl is cross-platform (it is written in standard C++ and its dependencies are all cross-platform), this process should be pretty straightforward.
 The following paragraphs provide a step-by-step instruction of the build process on all three platforms.